willroberts/raven-shield-2020/README.md

 1. Launch the game and set your Internet connection speed to `T3` in-game.
 1. Join a server and party like it's 2003!

+## Athena Sword

+Athena Sword is an expansion which adds 19 maps (including 8 designed for multiplayer), 4 game modes, and 7 weapons.
+In the Steam version of Raven Shield, Athena Sword is installed separately in your Steam Library.
+Launch Athena Sword from Steam, and activate the expansion content under "Custom Game" in the settings menu.

 ## Iron Wrath

+Iron Wrath is a free expansion which adds 18 maps (including 8 designed for multiplayer), 5 game modes, and 6 weapons.
 In order to add Iron Wrath to a Steam installation, follow these steps:

 1. Download Iron Wrath's unpacked files [here](https://www.moddb.com/games/tom-clancys-rainbow-six-3-raven-shield/downloads/rainbow-six-3-iron-wrath-manual-installation).
 1. Copy `IronWrath` and `IronWrath.mod` to `<YourGameDir>\Mods`.
-1. Launch the game and activate Iron Wrath under custom content in the settings menu.
+1. Launch the game and activate Iron Wrath under "Custom Game" in the settings menu.
 1. Activate Raven Shield later to switch back.

 Hosting Iron Wrath content on servers requires using `UnrealEd` to modify the maps for compatibility with the patched client.
 Process is not yet documented.